Include everyone’s ideas and opinions equally.

 What are Feedback Frames?

-Feedback Frames are simple analog tools for secret score voting on many options.
+Feedback Frames are simple analog tools for secret score-voting on many options.
 Participants rate each idea by dropping a token in a range of slots that are hidden by a cover, with results later revealed as a visual graph of opinions.
 Anonymous votes are validated by a tally of corresponding signatures.

-Not a replacement for debate and discussion.
+Not a replacement for discussion.

 A way to recognize collective opinions between & after discussions.